Gymnastics at the 2016 Summer Olympics – Men's artistic individual all-around

 The men's artistic individual all-around competition at the 2016 Summer Olympics was held on 6 and 10 August 2016 at the HSBC Arena.
 Kōhei Uchimura won gold, becoming the first male gymnast in 44 years (and third overall) to do this in two successive Olympic Games.
 Uchimura also became the second man to earn three all-around medals, matching countryman Sawao Kato with two golds and one silver.
 Uchimura's victory was Japan's sixth in the men's all-around, tying the Soviet Union for most all-time.
 His margin of victory was only 0.099, which was less than one small step on landing in terms of gymnastic scoring.
 It was also his eighth consecutive victory at the top competition of the year (World Championships and Olympics from 2009 to 2016).
-Oleg Vernyayev's silver was Ukraine's first medal in the event since 2000.
+Oleg Verniaiev's silver was Ukraine's first medal in the event since 2000.
 Max Whitlock's bronze was Great Britain's first since the 1908 Games in London.

 The medals were presented by Princess Nora of Liechtenstein, IOC Member from Liechtenstein, accompanied by Vasily Titov, FIG Executive Committee member.